marktwh/missense_2024/approach_1_inefficient_RNG/README.md

 ```
 In their paper, the AlphaMissense authors state they "generated predictions for every possible single amino acid substitution within each UniProt canonical isoform" and that this approach means "every genetic missense variant can be mapped to a UniProt protein variant, regardless of the genome build".

 It would be better to use the up-to-date ENSEMBL canonical transcriptome rather than the older Gencode hg38v32 transcriptome.
-Therefore, I remapped the 'Ensembl canonical' transcripts to Uniprot with the tool available [here](https://www.uniprot.org/id-mapping).
+Therefore, I remapped the Uniprot IDs to 'Ensembl canonical' transcript IDs  with the tool available [here](https://www.uniprot.org/id-mapping).
 To do this, I first had to get a list of Uniprot IDs to map.
 These weren't in the ["AlphaMissense_gene_hg38.tsv.gz"](https://console.cloud.google.com/storage/browser/_details/dm_alphamissense/AlphaMissense_gene_hg38.tsv.gz) file but were in the larger ["AlphaMissense_hg38.tsv.gz"](https://console.cloud.google.com/storage/browser/_details/dm_alphamissense/AlphaMissense_hg38.tsv.gz) file.
 I initially had some difficulties opening this, but was able to do so at the cost of maxxing-out my pagefile and depositing a series of giant tempfiles on my HDD over the course of several crashes.
 I made a list of Uniprot IDs with:

 ```R
 library(tidyverse)